Data Controller: Mole Valley District Council

 Mr Tom Penlington (Solicitor).
 Telephone: 01306 879354

 The legal basis for and the purposes of the processing:

 Property Services are able to process relevant personal information.
-This is because one or more of the conditions referred to below, as set out in the GDPR/ Data Protection Act 2018 apply:
+This is because one or more of the conditions referred to below, as set out in the UK GDPR/ Data Protection Act 2018 apply: